czcorpus/mquery/README.md

 # MQuery

 MQuery is an HTTP API server for mining language corpora using Manatee-Open engine.
+Unlike other Manatee-based solutions, MQuery uses more fine-tuned C bindings without relying on SWIG, and naturally leverages a worker queue architecture for efficient query processing and scalability.

 ## Running with Docker (Easiest Method)